BACK TO OTHER TRIPS

 The fog started to get thicker, and boy did we get a thunderstorm.
 It was a terrifying 45 minutes of thunder, lightning and POURING rain 4 miles up a mountain.
 Thankfully there was hardly any wind or I would have been crying.
 We didn’t speak or even think for the worst stretch.
 We were just calm somehow.
 I was scared to death, but my body was on pause until the most fierce part blew over.
 I think it was then that we decided we weren’t going to do one more night of backcountry like we had planned.
 The trail would be impossibly muddy, and I had no idea what condition the mountain road was in.
 Plus, we were DONE with huddling from the rain under the tarp.

 When it finally passed, the whole campground was shrouded in fog.
 It was quiet, still, wet, and glorious.
-I’ve never seen anything like it, even in the Pacific Northwest!
+I’ve never seen anything like it, not even in the Pacific Northwest!

 The empty campsites were especially spooky.